 Your application will go to the DVM Admissions Committee, which will evaluate your dossier for the DVM program, and to the Combined Degree Oversight Committee, which will evaluate your dossier for the PhD program.
-We receive approximately 35 applications per year for the combined degree program.
 We based our evaluation on the quality and extent of research experience the applicant has acquired, and the letters of reference provided by the individuals who mentored the applicant for a research project.
-After evaluating all the applicants, we make a short list of 4-5 individuals that will be invited for interview, on the condition that they have been admitted to the DVM program.
+After evaluating all the applicants, we make a short list of 5-6 individuals that will be invited for interview, on the condition that they have been admitted to the DVM program.
 After the interviews, we will select two to three students for the CD program.
 The more research experience you have, the better are your chances of being accepted into the program.

 Applicants for the Cornell DVM-PhD Degree Program will not be automatically evaluated for admission into a Cornell PhD degree program if they are not accepted into the Combined DVM-PhD Degree program pathway.
 Any applicant who is interested in having their application evaluated for admission into a PhD degree program must follow the application procedures specific to the Biomedical and Biological Sciences PhD Program.